xenharmonic-devs/sonic-weave/documentation/tag.md

 ```

 ## Raison d'être
-Constructing intervals using the [JavaScript API](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/package.md) is somewhat tedious so you can use [SonicWeave DSL](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/dsl.md) instead when writing JS scripts for generating and analysing microtonal scales.
+Constructing intervals using the [JavaScript API](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/package.md) is somewhat tedious so you can use [SonicWeave DSL](https://github.com/xenharmonic-devs/sonic-weave/blob/main/documentation/dsl.md) instead when writing JS scripts for generating and analyzing microtonal scales.

 ## The sw tag
 The `sw` tag evaluates escapes such as `\n` for a newline inside the tag: